Sajanth1/Rare-Variant-Analysis/README.md

 # Rare-Variant-Analysis (IN-PROGRESS)
-Run rare variant analysis on genomics data from large biobanks (here, AMP-PD and UKBB).
+Run gene-based rare variant analysis on genomics data from large biobanks (here, AMP-PD and UKBB).
 This pipeline includes pre-processing of bfiles or vcfs, as well as single-variant analysis and meta-analysis.

 <em>For any questions: sajanth.kanagasingam@mail.mcgill.ca (I would be more than happy to help!) </em>  <br/> <br/>